Bluehost vs GoDaddy comparison 2019 Review

 N° of Domains

-As you can see, both companies offer plenty of value for the price, however, in the higher-end plans (Prime vs. Ultimate), GoDaddy is the winner, because it brings you a free SSL certificate along with free Premium DNS and x2 processing power and memory.
+As you can see, both companies offer plenty of value for the price such as email accounts, a good uptime and even website builders however, in the higher-end plans (Prime vs. Ultimate), GoDaddy is the winner, because it brings you a free SSL certificate along with free Premium DNS and x2 processing power and memory.

 However, the bad news is that both companies will make you pay 3 years in advance to get access to their promotional prices, but even then, the prices remain very affordable.